Xilinx/mlir-aie/AIEPasses.md

 consistent view of the memory map of a system.
 ### `-aie-assign-lock-ids`: Assigns the lockIDs of locks that do not have IDs.
 Assigns the lockIDs of locks that do not have IDs.
+### `-aie-canonicalize-device`: Canonicalize Designs to include a toplevel device
+This pass inserts a toplevel device operation in designs that do not have one.
+This allows us to support backwards compatability for older models targetting the VC1902 device without explicit device operations.
 ### `-aie-create-packet-flows`: Route aie.packetflow operations through switchboxes
 Replace each aie.packetflow operation with an equivalent set of aie.switchbox and aie.wire operations.